VTA light rail: Virginia station derailment

 On March 21, 2008, at approximately 7:10 p.m., a southbound 2-car light rail train derailed just north of the Virginia station.
 Four people, including the train operator, were injured, and the train was heavily damaged.
 At the time of the accident, trains were operating on a single track through the area because of construction at three nearby light rail stations.
 The train involved was attempting to switch between tracks when it derailed.
 VTA ruled out mechanical or equipment failure as a cause for the accident.
 An investigation indicated human error ("the train traveling southbound stopped over the switch and reversed, which are violations of operating rules").

-Lincoln Avenue collision

-On July 8, 2018, at around 12:34 p.m., a northbound single car light rail train collided with a car in the Lincoln Avenue crossing near Auzerais Avenue on the Mountain View-Winchester Line.
-Two occupants of the car were killed.
-The train operator was taken to a hospital according to standard operating procedures.
-The twenty passengers on the train were not seriously injured.
-The lead segment of the train (934B) left the tracks and knocked down a pole supporting the LRT catenary wires.

 San Jose maintenance yard shooting

 On May 26, 2021, a mass shooting occurred at a VTA rail yard in San Jose, California.
 Ten people, including the gunman, were killed during the shooting.
 It is the deadliest mass shooting in the history of the San Francisco Bay Area.
 As a result of the shooting, service was suspended indefinitely across the light rail system and returned in stages throughout August and September.